chwmilcon/rust-peg/README.md

 # Parsing Expression Grammars in Rust

+*Fork of rust-peg to experiment with external rules and/or inherited grammars*

 [Documentation](https://docs.rs/peg) | [Release Notes](https://github.com/kevinmehall/rust-peg/releases)

 `rust-peg` is a simple yet flexible parser generator that makes it easy to write robust parsers.
 Based on the [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) formalism, it provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.